 Each scholar presented their work at the Laidlaw scholars research symposium, which also hosted Laidlaw Foundation CEO Susanna Kempe.
-Betancourt’s poster, “Addressing Food Insecurity and Learning about Post-disaster Resilience Strategies in Central New York,” highlighted his focus on sustainability and food security.
+Rivera's poster, “Addressing Food Insecurity and Learning about Post-disaster Resilience Strategies in Central New York,” highlighted his focus on sustainability and food security.
 Working with Mutual Aid of the Finger Lakes and Fallen Tree, he introduced sustainable practices to local residents and volunteered to help disperse food in the region.

-"Professor Law taught us about community building and engagement, public speaking, how to create and participate in mutual aid systems," said Betancourt.
+"Professor Law taught us about community building and engagement, public speaking, how to create and participate in mutual aid systems," said Rivera.
 "Our experience was hands-on from start to finish.
 I feel confident that my experience will continue to be fruitful, especially as I invest all that I have learned into next summer."

 Throughout the two-year Laidlaw program, students also complete extensive training from the David M. Einhorn Center for Community Engagement to become ethical leaders, complete a leadership-in-action experience over the second summer, and join a network of like-minded scholars across the globe.